 Very early maps of Gosport show a windmill at Haslar and another where St. George Barracks now stand.
 Both these mills have long since disappeared but some old people referred to the houses at the top end of North Street as Windmill Row.
 Here was East Field or Windmill Field as shown on this old map.

-By 1800 two windmills remained in Gosport, one near Haslar Bridge on ‘Tragedy Bank’ (later No1 Bastion) opposite Fort Blockhouse, and the other at Anns Hill off Brockhurst Road in Windmill Road.
+By 1800 two windmills remained in Gosport, one near Haslar Bridge near ‘Tragedy Bank’ (later No1 Bastion) opposite Fort Blockhouse, and the other at Anns Hill off Brockhurst Road in Windmill Road.
 Just outside the present Gosport boundary there was a windmill on Peel Common which was not pulled down until early this century and which was used for a time as a beerhouse, and another stood near Crofton Church.
 Both Fareham and Portsmouth also had a number of mills.

 The early windmills had been constructed facing the prevailing wind, but they were soon superseded by the Post Mill which revolved on a central vertical pivot enabling the whole structure to be trundled around as the direction of the wind changed.
 In later years most mills were built with a revolving top by which the sails were kept square into the wind automatically by a fantail at the rear.
 Some of these had sails up to 80 feet long, but even these giants were unable to operate in a dead calm.
 Well might the old time miller grumble that the wind only seemed to blow on Sundays and holidays.